 This document describes constraints on HEVC streams redistributed to viewers over MVPD systems in regards to carriage of HEVC Picture Timing SEI messages as documented in ANSI/SCTE 215-1 “HEVC Video Constraints for Cable Television Part 1-Coding”.
 If approved by the ATSC, A/341:2017, “Video-HECV,” (“A/341”) would be amended according to the edits described herein.

 References

 The following references would be added to A/341.

-CVS – Coded Video Sequence

 Normative References

 SCTE: “HEVC Video Constraints for Cable Television Part 1-Coding” Doc.
 ANSI/SCTE 215-1 2015, Society of Cable Telecommunications Engineers, Exton, PA.

 Definition of Terms